yoheathur/web-scraper/README.md

 # Configuration
 No additional configuration is required.
 To scrape a different website, simply change the url variable in the script to the desired website's URL.

+# Disclaimer
+This script is for educational purposes only.
+Before scraping a website, ensure that you have permission and that your actions comply with the website's terms of service or use policy.
+Some websites explicitly forbid web scraping in their terms of service.